kovorotnii/edgex-modbus-ric-tutorial/README.md

   #### Create commands for controlling Switches.
    - SwitchA is a coil register with address: 1.
 SwitchB is a coil register with address: 15.
 Values can be 0 or 1.
    - For setting 1, in the field "Payload", set `{"SwitchA": "true"}`.
-For setting 0, set `{"SwitchA": "fasle"}`
+For setting 0, set `{"SwitchA": "false"}`.Similarly change commands for SwitchB.
-   - This way you also can create controll command for SwitchB.
-Don't forget to change name!
   ![Creating command for SwitchA](./gifs/create-switchA-6.gif)

   #### Create command for getting state of both switches.